- The best outdoor keypad is ButterflyMX.

 Keypads can be wired or wireless.
 A wired outdoor keypad has physical wiring that connects it to the door or gate opener.
 In contrast, a wireless outdoor keypad communicates wirelessly — such as via Bluetooth or WiFi — with the door release or lock.
 Keep in mind that wired keypad gate openers may be more reliable.

-An outdoor keypad is a great access control solution for a variety of properties.
+An outdoor access keypad is a great solution for a variety of properties.
 Read on to see why it might be perfect for yours.

-The top five benefits of an outdoor keypad are:
+The top benefits of an outdoor keypad are:

 - No physical credentials.
 In contrast to key fob and key card systems, keypads don’t require users to have a physical credential.
 So, there’s no chance of tenants being locked out because they forgot their key or fob.